Hunting bushbuck in South Africa

 Limpopo bushbuck are secretive animals that will lay down in case of danger.
 A short bark, not unlike that of a small dog serves as a warning call alerting other bushbuck of any danger in the vicinity.

 Hunting bushbuck can happen suddenly so be at the ready at all times.
 Both the Limpopo bushbuck and Cape bushbuck are native to South Africa.
 They occur from the far northern parts of the country right down to the Eastern Cape.

 Bushbuck are known to be dangerous when wounded.
 They are not the largest antelopes alive, with a large male (male bushbuck are called rams) weighing in at between 110 and 125 pounds.
 However, what they lack in weight they make up for in tenacity and aggression when threatened.

 Mature males have a dark brown furry coat with white spots on the flanks and white socks.
 A white chevron between the eyes are indicative of the relationship between bushbuck, kudu and nyala.
 Female bushbuck (ewes) are slight bodied and sport a lighter brown color to the rams.

 Bushbuck males seldom fight as an injury will almost always lead to death.
 Therefore, there is an unwritten age-respect rule within the bushbuck family.
-Mostly when males contest breeding rights, the males will have a standoff showing the other hoe big and strong they are.
-The males arch their backs and strut around, circling each other to the extent one decides he cannot stand it anymore and retires gracefully and un-injured.
+Mostly when males contest breeding rights, the males will have a standoff showing the other how big and strong they are.
+The males arch their backs and strut around, circling each other to the extent one decides he cannot stand it anymore and retires gracefully and uninjured.

 In some areas bushbuck become nocturnal if they are disturbed too much to their liking during the day.
 Activity reaches a peak during the early mornings, late afternoons and during the evenings.
-Early evening will see bushbuck move to their preferred grazing areas which normally is an alfalfa field or an irrigation field with succulent greens.
+Early evening will see bushbuck move to their preferred grazing areas which normally is an alfalfa field or an irrigation field with greens.